Per Anger

-Early career and World War II
+Early life

-Born in Gothenburg, Anger studied law at Stockholm University and later at Uppsala University.
+Anger was born on 7 December 1913 in Gothenburg, Sweden, the son of gatudirektören David Anger and his wife Elsa Berglund.
+Anger studied law at Stockholm University and later at Uppsala University.
 After graduating in November 1939, he was drafted into the Army.
 Soon afterwards, the Ministry for Foreign Affairs offered him a trainee position at the Swedish legation in Berlin, which he began in January 1940.

+Career

 Anger was assigned to the trade department, but after the legation received information about an impending Nazi attack on Norway and Denmark, he became involved in relaying intelligence to Stockholm.
 In June 1941, he returned to Stockholm, where he worked on trade relations between Sweden and Hungary.
 In November 1942, he was sent to Budapest as Second Secretary at the Swedish legation.

 After Germany invaded Hungary on 19 March 1944, Anger became involved in efforts to aid Hungarian Jews.
 Anger originated the idea of issuing Swedish provisional passports and special certificates to protect Jews from internment and deportation.
 Seven hundred of these documents were issued initially.
 Although the legality of the documents was doubtful, the Hungarian government agreed to recognize their bearers as Swedish citizens.
 On 9 July, Raoul Wallenberg arrived in Budapest.
 He immediately extended Anger's initiative, introducing colorful protective passes (Schutzpasse) and creating "safe houses" throughout the city.
 Anger and Wallenberg worked together, often literally snatching people from transports and death marches.
 After the Soviets invaded in January 1945, both Anger and Wallenberg were taken into custody.
 Anger was released three months later, but Wallenberg never emerged again, becoming one of the 20th century's most famous missing persons.

-Later career

 After the war, Anger served in numerous diplomatic posts in Egypt, Ethiopia, France, Austria and the United States.
 He later became head of Sweden's international aid program and served as ambassador to Australia, Canada and the Bahamas.
 Throughout his post-war career, Anger led efforts to learn what happened to Wallenberg, even meeting personally with Soviet General Secretary Mikhail Gorbachev in the 1980s.
 In 2000, the Russian government finally acknowledged that Wallenberg and his driver died in Soviet custody in 1947, although the exact circumstances of their deaths remain unclear.

+Personal life

+In 1943, Anger married Elena Wikström (born 1920), the daughter of ryttmästare Nils Wikström and Corinna Autenrieth.
+They had three children: Birgitta (born 1944), Jan (born 1946), and Peter (born 1955).

+Death

 Anger died in Stockholm after suffering a stroke.